steipete/steipete.com/_posts/2021-04-09-top-level-menu-visibility-in-swiftui.md

     }
 ```

-However if we try the same at the top level, we get an error: "Closure containing control flow statement cannot be used with result builder 'CommandsBuilder'".
+However if we try the same at the top level, we get an error: `"Closure containing control flow statement cannot be used with result builder 'CommandsBuilder'"`.
 The SwiftUI-team didn't implement any branching logic into the `@CommandsBuilder`.

 ![Closure containing control flow statement cannot be used with result builder 'CommandsBuilder'](/assets/img/2021/top-level-menu-visibility-swiftui/flow-statement.png)